GregorPercic/GoedelGod/README.md

 I would like to thank [Nathaniel Burke](https://github.com/NathanielB123) for suggesting an elegant use of level variables in the definitions of formulas of modal HOL.
 Level variables are necessary to obtain a working straight-forward embedding of these formulas into Agda.
 To ease Agda's inference, they are also made explicit.

 Precisely because of these levels, however, the proofs gradually spiral out of control, as more and more arbitrary and difficult adjustments of levels are required.
-To preserve my sainty, I introduced an additional axiom:
+To preserve my sanity, I introduced an additional axiom:
 ```
 postulate
     lift-G : (x : 𝕀) → (G l) x ⊨ (G (lsuc l)) x